nuzupshadiev/dancehub/README.md

   Displays the list or section of comments.

 - **description.tsx**
-  Provides the description functionality for comments.
+  Provides the description functionality for videos.

 - **mentionText.tsx**
   Handles mention-related text functionality.